zfs-old-crap/linkytime/docs/DeveloperGuide.md

       Expected: Invalid command format error message shown.
 No meetings opened.

 3. Opening with an out-of-bounds index.
-   1. Prerequisite: There is at least one meeting in the meeting list currently shown.
+   1. Prerequisites: There is at least one meeting in the meeting list currently shown.
    2. Test case: `open [index]`, where `[index]` is an integer greater than the number of meetings in the currently shown list.<br>
       Expected: Invalid index error message shown.
 No meetings opened.

 4. Opening with a negative index.
-   1. Prerequisite: There is at least one meeting in the meeting list currently shown.
+   1. Prerequisites: There is at least one meeting in the meeting list currently shown.
    2. Test case: `open [index]`, where `[index]` is a negative integer.<br>
       Expected: Invalid command format error message shown.
 No meetings opened.